 Crack is an illicit drug that is highly addictive, and its effects on the user can be devastating.
 It can cause severe physical and psychological damage, and its use has been linked to crime, poverty and poor health.
 In this article, we will examine the science behind crack addiction, the physical and psychological effects of long-term use, and the ways in which it can be treated.
 We will also discuss how to prevent crack addiction and how to support a loved one who is struggling with an addiction to this drug.

-Is Crack Addictive?
+- Is Crack Cocaine Addictive?

 Is Crack Cocaine Addictive?